Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Methods

 \subsection{Training}

 The proposed SPU-Net is compared to the PyTorch implementation of the PU-Net~\cite{kohl2018probabilistic} and its NF-augmented variant (with a 2-step planar flow)~\cite{valiuddin2021improving}, which we will refer to as the PU-Net+NF.
-We point readers to the respective papers for further details on both the PU-Net and PU-Net+NF architectures.
-Our code implementation of the SPU-Net is publicly available\footnote{Code repository will be shared after publication}.
+We point readers to the respective papers for further details on both the PU-Net and PU-Net+NF architectures, which also serve as the foundation of the SPU-Net.